duycs/cms-demo/README.md

 # cms-demo
 a simple Content management system with Database first

+### Criteria
+- Think about an idea then implement this
+- Understand Database first concept
+- Implement RestAPI enpoints with logic handle in Controller layer

 ### Keywords
 - ASP.NET Core
 - Content management system (CMS)